Learn Java Easy. Chapter 5 Exercises

 }

 Exercise 12.
-Create a program where we enter a number via keyboard and it tells us whether it is prime or not.
+We create a program in which we enter a number via keyboard and it tells us if it’s prime or not.

 Solution: